Projects

 That's it — setup is done.
 No backend or cloud to manage; just build by asking, in plain language.

-Paste this prompt into Cursor
+Paste this prompt into Cursor for each project folder where you want to use Orchard.

 Copy the prompt below and paste it into Claude Code's chat — it